ShaneMcC/blog.dataforce.org.uk/content/posts/2024/11/23-convert-lxc-container-to-vm/index.md

   - Create a new VM of the desired spec, with no disks attached.
     - I am assuming you are using VirtIO SCSI for the disk controller.
-  - Add (a copy of) the old disk image as `scsi0` (This is an exercise left to the reader, there are too many different ways to do this)
+  - Add (a copy of) the old disk image as `scsi0` (This is generally an exercise left to the reader, there are too many different ways to do this)
+    - Something like `rbd -p data_data mv vm-1234-disk-0 vm-5678-disk-0; echo "scsi0: ceph:vm-5678-disk-0" >> /etc/pve/qemu-server/5678.conf` may work.
   - Add a new blank drive for your swap partition and bootloader as `scsi1`
       - If you want to have no swap, then create as small a disk as possible - you just need somewhere to put a grub bootloader which is ~1mb
   - Set the boot order in proxmox to `scsi1` then `scsi0`